 With such a strong warning, how can you then avoid the trappings and pride that comes with success?
 How do you make certain that success enhances your worship of God rather then takes your focus away from God?

-Here are some insights from the instructions Jesus gave His disciples as they celebrated their victory over the power of darkness in Luke Chapter 10.
+Here are some insights from the instructions Jesus gave His disciples as they celebrated their victory over the power of darkness in Luke chapter 10.
 Jesus sent them out to the various cities to carry out the work of ministry.
 When they returned they were overjoyed as they gave their report to the Master of the outcome of their trip.
-With great enthusiasm and pride about how successful the trip was, they said, “Lord even the demons are subject to us in Your name” – Luke 10:17 (NKJV).
+With great enthusiasm and pride about how successful the trip was they said “Lord even the demons are subject to us in Your name” (Luke 10:17.)
 Jesus affirmed them for their victory and gave them even more authority.
-Then, He said to them, “Nevertheless do not rejoice in this, that the spirits are subject to you, but rather rejoice because your names are written in heaven.” – Luke 10:20 (NKJV)
+Then, He said to them, “Nevertheless do not rejoice in this, that the spirits are subject to you, but rather rejoice because your names are written in heaven.”
+(Luke 10:20.)

-This is why in the Biblical Entrepreneurship Program we teach that profit is not the entrepreneur's reward but rather the FRUIT of proper stewardship.
-The entrepreneur's reward for a job well done is greater responsibilities and entering into the joy of the Lord, which is our strength.
+This is why in the Biblical Entrepreneurship course we teach that profit is not the entrepreneurs reward, but rather the FRUIT of proper stewardship.
+The entrepreneurs reward for a job well done is greater responsibilities and entering into the joy of the Lord which is our strength.
 When you achieve success, rejoice not in the success, but in the fact that you have pleased the Father and heaven is celebrating you.
 Rejoice that your name is written in heaven and the Father shall reward you in eternity.